 Select the "home" layer in the Layers panel, hold down Alt, and click the Create New Layer button.
 In the pop-up New Layer window, tick the Use Previous Layer to Create Clipping Mask box to create a linked layer.
 You will see a small arrow next to our new layer, indicating that anything we draw on it will appear only inside the boundaries of the objects on the main layer.

 Switch the Blending Mode of the linked layer to Multiply, making the white part of the gradient transparent.
-This way we’ve created a gentle shadow, separating the crossbar (and its swash) from the body of the letter "E".
+This way we’ve created a gentle shadow, separating the crossbar (and its swash) from the body of the letter "e".

 Add a similar shadow on top of the crossbar, this time changing the direction of the gradient to the opposite.

-Use the same technique to add a shadow to the letter "O", separating its curled swash from the bowl of the letter.
+Use the same technique to add a shadow to the letter "o", separating its curled swash from the bowl of the letter.

 Now the whole word looks three-dimensional and finished!
 Let’s move on to the next element of the composition!

+In this next stage of learning how to digitize hand lettering, we'll add some custom shapes.
 What we’re going to do next is to add a heart shape.
 Luckily, we don’t need to draw it manually, as we can take the Custom Shape Tool, pick a heart from the list of Shapes in the control panel on top, and create a heart of the desired size, using our sketch as a reference.

 Take the Direct Selection Tool (A) and move the anchor handles, making the heart more bulging and rounded at the bottom.
 If you can’t see the handles, use the Convert Point Tool to click and drag the handles out of the anchor point.